- No rewards breakdown available

 N/A

-What sets the MBNA True Line® Gold Mastercard apart is its exceptionally low purchase interest rate, making it a strong contender for those who prioritize saving on interest payments.
+What sets the MBNA True Line® Gold Mastercard apart is its exceptionally low interest rate of 10.99%, making it a strong contender for those who prioritize saving on interest over rewards.

 Pros: